-Scams Awareness Week - previously National Consumer Fraud Week - is an education and awareness campaign run by the Scams Awareness Network (SAN)
+Scams Awareness Week is an annual education and awareness initiative of the Scams Awareness Network, supported by Westpac.

 At Westpac, we're working all the time to better safeguard your financial and personal information.
 The below information can help you to better protect yourself against scams.

 * As reported in the Australian Competition & Consumer Commission’s (ACCC) Targeting scams report.

 It’s easier to spot a scam if you know what to look for.

 Be careful if:

 - someone you don’t know contacts you out of the blue, including via social media